MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 Validation will be successful if Apple device testers can have locations for events that are in the calendar pulled up on Apple Maps, or if they are not able to load an event’s location when there isn’t one.
 Validation fails if tester is able to load and event into Apple Maps without a location.
 Apple Maps handles location verification.

-#### 4.2.28.1 Support for Apple Maps on Iphone
+#### 4.2.28.1 Support for Apple Maps on iPhone

 Tester will use an iPhone to see if calendar locations can be pulled up in Apple Maps.

-#### 4.2.28.1 Support for Apple Maps on MAC computers
+#### 4.2.28.1 Support for Apple Maps on Mac computers

-Tester will use a MAC computer to see if calendar locations can be pulled up in Apple Maps.
+Tester will use a Mac computer to see if calendar locations can be pulled up in Apple Maps.

 ### 4.2.29 Other Maps Integration